adobe/helix-importer-ui/docs/ALPHA-manual-sections-mapping.md

     use the generic import script supporting the sections mapping data)
   * Put the URL you want to use
   * Click `Detect Sections` button
-  * When Done, the `Mapping` tab on the right part of the page should be populated with the list of detected sections.
+  * When Done, the loaded page should be augmented with all the detected boxes
+  * Mouse over the boxes to find the ones you are interested in and click on them to add mapping rows on the right part of the UI.
-  * For each of them define the mapping via the picker
+  * For each row you added, define the mapping via the picker
   * Finally, click `Import` button!

+> NOTE: unmapped section are excluded by default!

 ## Resources